prevention-icon

 Pantry moths in commercial facilities

 Whether you’re at home or at work, having these pesky insects flying around erratically is sure to be distracting, off-putting and frustrating to find them hiding in your staple food items.
+Indian pantry moth traps, particularly sticky pheromone traps, are highly effective in pest control by attracting and capturing moths, thus preventing infestations.

 Cafes, restaurants and hospitality venues

 With a large amounts of stock and ingredients, an outbreak of Indian meal moths can render your supplies unfit for consumption.
 This can result in a loss of stock, reduced trade and income, and failure to meet government food safety standards, leading to substantial penalties.
+Indian meal moths lay eggs in stored food items, making it crucial to check for signs of infestation regularly.

 Food handling and distribution facilities